nativewind/nativewind/apps/website/docs/core-concepts/states.md

 This documentation only applies when compiling for StyleSheet.create
 :::

-NativeWind implements a subset of the Tailwind psuedo-classes by adding event listeners on your components, hence they will only work on components that can accept the listener.
+NativeWind implements a subset of the Tailwind pseudo-classes by adding event listeners on your components, hence they will only work on components that can accept the listener.

-The supported psuedo-classes and their related listeners are:
+The supported pseudo-classes and their related listeners are:

 | Variant  | Event Listeners           |
 | -------- | ------------------------- |